-2 Blocks Overview
+2. Blocks Overview

-A block is a set of graphics objects that can be added multiple times to the graphics objects stream.
-Blocks can be mirrored, rotated, scaled, shifted and polarity can be toggled.
-By using blocks sub-images that occur multiple times must only defined once, thus slashing file size, boosting processing speed and preserving the information that these sub-images are identical.
+A block is a sub-stream of graphics objects that can be can be added to the graphics objects stream.
+Blocks can be mirrored, rotated, scaled, shifted and polarity toggled when adding them to the stream.
+By using blocks sub-images occurring multiple times must only defined once, thus slashing file size and boosting image processing speed.
+The information that these sub-images are identical is preserved.

-A block is not a macro of commands called repeatedly in the command stream.
-The command stream is processed sequentially in one pass, without procedure or macro calls.
+Note that a block is not a macro of commands called repeatedly in the command stream.
+The command stream is processed sequentially, without procedure or macro calls.
 Gerber is not a programming language.
+The commands defining the block are processed once, creating the blocks which later commands can append to the object stream.